Automated border control system: Japan

 Since the introduction of the system, 846 people received exclusion orders by immigration authorities and 8 people were arrested for fabricating their fingerprints.
 The Japan Coast Guard also reported that the number of smugglers crossing the Korea Strait from the Korean peninsula has increased rapidly.

 Along with the introduction of J-BIS, an "Automated gate" (自動化ゲート) was set up at Terminal 1 and 2 at Narita Airport, Haneda Airport, Chubu Centrair Airport and Kansai Airport.
 With this system, when a person enters or leaves Japan, rather than having to be processed by a human examiner there, a person can use an eGate, thereby making both entry and departure simpler and easier, as well as more convenient.
 Japanese people with valid passports, foreigners with both valid passports (this includes refugees with valid travel certificates and re-entry permits) and re-entry permits can use this system.

 The gate works by holding up the identification page of the passport up to the terminal in front of the transparent booth, and the entrance to the booth will open.
 Inside the booth, there is an equipment to read fingerprints, where prints from two fingers are taken.
 After confirmation of identity, the exit gate will open.
 Although there is a worker sitting at the gate, according to the Ministry of Justice immigration office's information guide to the automated gates, most Japanese should be able to use the automated gate.
 When the automated gate is used, passports are not stamped.
 When an entry stamp is needed, officials are available near the gate to stamp passports; alternatively, one can use the regular gate.

 To use Japanese eGates, prior registration is required.
 For details, see the Ministry of Justice immigration office's information guide.
 For this advance registration, Japanese people (those who hold Japanese passports), only fingerprints are needed (not an image), as the automated gate does not take a picture.

 Macau

 Macau uses the same E-Channel system as Hong Kong.
-Hong Kong ID Card holders can register.
-Border cities to Macau on Mainland China's side such as Zhuhai have E-Channels which process Home Return Permit cards.
+Macau residents, Hong Kong ID Card holders, Exit-Entry Permit for Travelling to and from Hong Kong and Macau holders for mainland residents can use this service.
+Checkpoints in Zhuhai have E-Channels which process Home Return Permit cards.

+E-Channel Service for foreign nationals

+In addition as of 2024, all foreign visitors aged 12 or above who hold a passport that is valid for 90 days and is issued by the following countries and territories can use the E-Channel conveniently upon finishing registration (unless otherwise stated) under reciprocity.
+Additionally, minors aged 12 to 17 are required to be accompanied by a parent or guardian to be eligible for the E-Channel.

+1 - Portuguese passport holders may use the E-Channel only on departure from Macau under reciprocity.